-Since our humble beginnings in 2006, SchoolBOX has built 99 classrooms, reconstructed 7 classrooms, and built 57 washrooms.
-We will complete our 100th classroom in 2018!
+Since our humble beginnings in 2006, SchoolBOX has built 102+ classrooms, reconstructed 7 classrooms, and built 61 washrooms.
+We completed our 100th classroom in September of 2018!

 The reality in Nicaragua is that most schools in rural areas and poorer urban neighborhoods rely on parents to maintain and replace aging infrastructure and do school repairs.
 With over 39.1% of the population in Nicaragua living on less than $2 per day, the repercussions of this system are obvious (World Bank, 2005).